A few months ago, I opened the mail and saw an old medical bill.

 Being skeptical of your medical debt can help with medical bills by keeping you on top of the statements you receive.

 In all cases, you should request an itemized bill before you pay it.
 Then, comb through the list for procedures that look unfamiliar or medications you did not approve.

 If you see something questionable, start an appeals process through both the hospital and your health insurance company.

 2. Save your EOB

 With every bill comes an explanation of benefits (EOB).
-An EOB lays out the procedures you were billed for, as well as how your insurance benefits were applied.
+An EOB lays out the procedures you were billed for and explains how your insurance benefits were applied.

 It will also show you how your medical bill was applied to your deductible or out-of-pocket costs.
 This is why it’s important to request an itemized bill from your medical provider every time.

 Attach your itemized bill to the corresponding EOB and review it.
 Keeping them together will also help you avoid any confusion on what bills have been taken care of by your insurance and which are still coming due or need to be appealed.

 When it comes to medical care, you’re not being billed for just one visit each and every time.
 A physical exam may turn into a strep test and a flu shot, all of which may be billed by several different providers.

 Keeping a journal or diary of the dates of your medical care, the doctors you saw, and the basic procedures you help you predict what kind of medical debt is coming your way.